Azure/fleet/docs/howtos/affinities.md

 Affinities terms are featured in the `ClusterResourcePlacement` API, specifically the scheduling policy section.
 Each affinity term is particular requirement that Fleet will check against clusters;
-and the fulfillment of this requirement (or the lack of) would have certain effect on whether Fleet would pick a cluster for ressource placement.
+and the fulfillment of this requirement (or the lack of) would have certain effect on whether Fleet would pick a cluster for resource placement.

 Fleet currently supports two types of affinity terms: